eddyzags/pocket-network-helm-chart/examples/fullnode/tls/README.md

 # Demonstrate how to deploy a fullnode with Transport Layer Security (TLS) activated for the RPC server

-There is some use cases where you might need to interact with the RPC clients over a trusted network to ensures data integrity and confidentiality.
-This is also true if you are going to operate a fullnode to developers, apps, regulated environments, or other services via the public internet.

-This chart offers the capability to define a TLS certificate for your fullnode.
+There are certain use cases where you may need to interact with RPC clients over a trusted network to ensure data integrity and confidentiality.
+This also applies when operating a full node intended for developers, applications, regulated environments, or other services accessible via the public internet.
+This Helm chart supports mounting volumes for the TLS certificates from a Kubernetes Secret.
+Combined with the certificate issuance via cert-manager, you can specify the appropriate Kubernetes Secret to be mounted automatically, and use it for the fullnode RPC server.

 ## Pre-requisite
-* cert-manager
+* cert-manager installed on Kubernetes.
-* TLS certificate available in Kubernetes Secret.
+* TLS certificate available in Kubernetes Secret resource.

 ### Certificate (certificates.cert-manager.io)

+This resource represents a certificate request.
+The cert-manager uses this input to generate private key and a CertificateRequest resource in order to obtain a signed certificate for the fullnode.

 ```
+$> cat <<EOF>> certificate.yaml
 apiVersion: cert-manager.io/v1
 kind: Certificate
 metadata:
   name: fullnode-tls-example-com
+  namespace: pocket-network
   labels:
     app.pocket.network: tls-example
 spec: